Persistence & recovery

 - Manual — when you click Take snapshot now in the Vault.

-- Event — when something destructive happens (workspace deleted, settings reset, bulk-delete from the Library).
+- Event — when something destructive happens (project deleted, settings reset, bulk-delete from the Library).

 Interval, Shutdown, event-driven) no-op when the canonical state hash matches the previous snapshot.
 User-initiated and safety-net triggers always commit.
 A retention engine prunes old snapshots according to a tiered policy (more recent commits kept densely, older commits sparsely).

-The on-disk format is intentionally git-shaped: each snapshot is a commit referencing tree objects for each workspace plus a tasks.db exporter (VACUUM INTO).
-This makes snapshots cheap to take, fast to diff, and trivially deduplicated — re-snapshotting an unchanged workspace is essentially free.
+The on-disk format is intentionally git-shaped: each snapshot is a commit referencing tree objects for each project plus a tasks.db exporter (VACUUM INTO).
+This makes snapshots cheap to take, fast to diff, and trivially deduplicated — re-snapshotting an unchanged project is essentially free.

 Manually clearing state

-- Remove a specific workspace: delete its directory under
+- Remove a specific project: delete its directory under

 ~/.atrium/workspaces/{id}/. - Reset all app state but keep configuration: